hjortmar/lfgbuddy/README.md

 ## ✨ Features

-- **Automate asking buddies if they want to tag along for an instance** – Keep track of recently sent messages for quick reuse.
+- **Automate asking buddies if they want to tag along for an instance** – Automatically builds a whisper list with a class/lvl filter.

-- **Whisper queue**
-  Automatically builds a whisper list with a class/lvl filter.
-  - Skips players in ignored zones, PvP zones (optional), or on your ignore list.
+   – Skips players in ignored zones, PvP zones (optional), or on your ignore list.
+   – Keep track of recently sent messages for quick reuse.
-  - By default, the addon will only send a message to a player once every 10 minutes to avoid being a nuissance.
+   – By default, the addon will only send a message to a player once every 10 minutes to avoid being a nuissance.

-**Snaps to Who frame** – LFGBuddy is positioned next to the Who tab for easy access.
+   – LFGBuddy is positioned next to the Who tab for easy access.

 **Screenshots:**
 ![Main](images/lfgbuddy-mainwindow.png)